weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

 4. In the **Stay signed in?** window, select the **Don’t show this again** check box and select **Yes**.

-5. In the **Microsoft Office Home** page, in the column of Microsoft apps icon on the left-side of the screen, select the **Admin** icon.
+5. In the **Microsoft Office Home** page, in the column of Microsoft app icons on the left-side of the screen, select the **Admin** icon.

 6. In the **Microsoft 365 admin center**, select **Show all** in the left-hand